LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 When the shell sees the keyword `for`, it knows to repeat a command (or group of commands) once for each thing `in` a list.
 For each iteration,
-the name of the each thing is sequentially assigned to the **variable** and the commands inside the loop are executed before moving on to the next thing in the list.
+the name of each thing is sequentially assigned to the **variable** and the commands inside the loop are executed before moving on to the next thing in the list.
 Inside the loop,